Tree dispute application

 Before you make an application

-Before making an application regarding a tree dispute, visit http://www.neighbourhooddisputes.qld.gov.au for more information on how to avoid and resolve tree disputes.
+Before making an application regarding a tree dispute, find out more about how to avoid and resolve tree disputes.

 You may wish to seek legal advice on your application.